Site Overlay

 Building squads with continuous learning

-Invest in continuous education
+Invest in continuous education.

-It’s an investment in continuous education.
-Things move fast.
-New features and capabilities are emerging every day.
-The SCORP process, well-architected reviews, and being aware of what’s available are constant things.
-As a developer, you’ve got to invest in continuous education and continuous learning.
-We’ve benefited massively from following the right people on Twitter and subscribing to YouTube channels to watch videos as well.
+We’ve benefited massively from following the right people on Twitter and subscribing to YouTube channels to watch videos.
 It pays dividends.
-If you have mapped your tech stack, have situational awareness and are leveraging the modern cloud properly, you can apply the features that are being announced today.
+If you have mapped your tech stack, have situational awareness, and are leveraging the modern cloud properly, you can apply the features Cloud Providers announced today.
 That is the differentiator for your team and for your business.

-4 thoughts on “Modern Cloud Architecture for Developers
+5 thoughts on “Architecture Guide for Cloud Developers

 Leave a Reply